 If none of these problems describe your situation, or if you need additional help contact your advisor.

-Your first point of contact should be your academic advisor.
+Your first point of contact should be your Student Support Advisor.